dahak-metagenomics/dahak-taco/README.md

 # dahak-taco

-taco is a command line interface for dahak workflows.

-taco is experimental and may eventually wrap the Snakemake file contained in [dahak-flot](https://github.com/charlesreid1/dahak-flot)
+taco is an experimental command line interface for dahak workflows.
+It may eventually wrap the Snakemake files contained in [dahak-flot](https://github.com/charlesreid1/dahak-flot).

 ```
               _            _                _